Waiting for Your Love

-"Waiting for Your Love" is a song by American pop and rock band Toto from their 1982 album Toto IV.
-In 1983, it was released as a single, peaking at number 73 on the Billboard Hot 100 chart.
+"Waiting for Your Love" is a song by American rock band Toto from their 1982 album Toto IV.
+In 1983, it was released as the final single, peaking at number 73 on the Billboard Hot 100 chart.
+It was also the final single released featuring the band's original lineup.

 Composition

 The song was written by vocalist Bobby Kimball and keyboardist David Paich and is performed in the key of A-flat major.

-Kimball said in an interview that he "wrote it in the '70s and originally called it "'You Got Me'".
-This has been substantiated by his producer and archivist John Zaika, and it was originally written in 1977.
-Kimball had the verses written in that original demo and him and Paich later wrote the chorus in 1981 when recording Toto IV.
+Kimball said in an interview that he "wrote it in the '70s and originally called it 'You Got Me'".
+This has been substantiated by his producer John Zaika.
+It was originally written in 1977, and Kimball only had the verses completed in that original demo.
+He and David Paich later wrote the chorus in 1981 when recording Toto IV.

 Reception

 Retrospectively, Preston Frazier of Somethingelsereviews.com wrote that Bobby Kimball gave a "fantastic lead vocal" performance in the song, and that "Waiting for Your Love" has "an infectious ... danceable, back beat".